Home / Keyboard building blog

-I'm not sure how long will I be able to do this because compiling these weekly digests requires a lot of my time and effort.
+I'm not sure how long will I be able to do this project because compiling the weekly digests requires a lot of my time and effort.

-However, if you'd like to see more of this, you may boost my commitment.
+However, if you'd like to see more of this, you can buy me a coffee (or rather keyswitch) to boost my commitment.

 Additionally, an upvote on the weekly r/mk posts may help to reach more people and promote the great projects featured in the magazine.

 And of course I appreciate every feedback, mostly on Reddit.

 Last week's events, 40s day & KDB Issue 13